canmod/macpan2/README.md

-With two patches it is fine to write out all scalar-valued infection expressions, but with more patches and with different types of structure (e.g. age groups, infection status, hospitalization, immunity status, etc …) it will become crucial to have software that handles the bookkeeping internally.
+With two patches it is fine to write out all scalar-valued infection expressions, but with more patches and with different types of structure (e.g. age groups, symptom status, hospitalization, immunity status, etc …) it will become crucial to have software that handles the bookkeeping internally.

 To see how easy this can be, note that this two-patch infection expression can be powerfully and compactly expressed as our original